Skip to main content

 Academic

-The capacity for to reverse the functional manifestations of hormonal conditions like PCOS and hypogonadism is rooted in the concept of phenotypic plasticity, which is mediated by epigenetic regulation.
+The capacity for lifestyle interventions to reverse the functional manifestations of hormonal conditions like PCOS and hypogonadism is rooted in the concept of phenotypic plasticity, which is mediated by epigenetic regulation.
 The genome provides a fixed set of possibilities, while the epigenome dynamically interprets environmental cues to produce a specific phenotype, or observable characteristic.

 Endocrine systems are particularly sensitive to these epigenetic modulations, especially during key developmental windows.
 A dysregulation in the epigenetic control of endocrine function is a primary pathogenic mechanism.
 Therefore, the reversibility of these conditions hinges on the inherent reversibility of the epigenetic marks themselves.